ianlucas/cs2-inventory-simulator-plugin/README.md

 #### `!spray` Command

 * Sprays player's graffiti in the nearest wall if possible.
-Player can bind it using to `T` key using `bind t css_spray`.
+Players can bind to `T` key using `bind t css_spray`.

 ## See also